WLOGSolutions/RSuite/docs/basic_workflow.md

 ERROR: Some dependencies are not installed in project env: data.table.
 Please, install dependencies(Call RSuite::prj_install_deps)
 ```

-You can conclude that you have to install dependencies to build your package.
+You can conclude that you have to install dependencies in order to build your package.

 # Step 8 - install dependencies